eprei/42_ft_printf/README.md

 - `%X` - Print a number in hexadecimal with uppercase letters
 - `%%` - Print a percent sign

+## Code Style - The Norm

+This project follows the strict coding standards of 42 School, known as "The Norm".
+These standards enforce a specific code style that might seem restrictive compared to modern practices but serves educational purposes.
+Some key aspects include:

+- Variables must be declared and initialized separately
+- Each function must contain a maximum of 25 lines
+- Each line must be at most 80 characters long
+- A maximum of 4 parameters for each function
+- Variable declarations must be at the start of a function
+- Only while loops are allowed (no for, do while, etc.)
+- No assignments inside conditionals
+- No multiple assignments on a single line
+- No comments inside functions

+These restrictions mean that some IDE suggestions for "improvements" must be ignored to maintain compliance with the school's standards.
+While modern IDEs like CLion might suggest more efficient or cleaner ways to write certain parts of the code, adherence to The Norm takes precedence in this academic context.

 ## Technical Details

 The project is structured into several files: